austinzheng/Cormorant/README.md

 Application
 -----------

 Lambdatron is an OS X command-line application written in Swift.
-You will need Xcode 7 beta 6 or later to build.
-Lambdatron runs on 10.9 or higher.
-There are tags for the last versions compatible with Swift 1.1 and Swift 1.2.
+You will need Xcode 8 beta 1 or later to build.

 Run the executable either from within Xcode, or directly from the command line.
 Run with no arguments to start the interactive REPL, or run with the argument `-f <FILENAME>` to have the interpreter run code within a file.
 When in the REPL, type expressions at the command prompt and press 'Enter'.